Jodie’s Favorite at-home workout to love

-If you haven’t been exercising much lately, start off easy!
-I know this sounds obvious but I’m going to remind you anyway!!
-We ALL take time off!
-We ALL get out of shape!!
+If you haven’t been exercising much lately, start off easy.
+I know this sounds obvious but I’m going to remind you anyway.
+We ALL take time off.
+We ALL get out of shape.
 So don’t be hard on yourself or “punish” yourself by going full-force day one.
 It’s super important to listen to your body.
-Here are just a few reasons not to overdo your workout:
+Here are just a few reasons not to overdo this favorite at-home workout.

 - You’ll probably end up hating the workout and will most likely vow to never do it again.

-- You’ll be so sore you won’t be able to walk or function for a few days (we’ve all been there!!) or worse of all,
+- You’ll be so sore you won’t be able to walk or function for a few days or worse of all…

 There are plenty of ways to modify so this can be YOUR favorite at-home workout: